bbrick21/reading-notes/class1reading.md

 ## Headings:
 * Headings are the most basic function of what I have read about.
 Headings come in six different sizes, and correspond to the number of # symbols that are placed at the beginning of the line (a single # means heading 1, the largest.
 Six # symbols mean heading 6, the smallest heading).
 When creating headings, it is important to make sure there is a space in between the # symbol and the text.
+* Underneath headings, you will write paragraphs.
+Leave a line in between the end of your paragraph and next heading to create a space in between paragraphs.

 ## Make text look cool
 * If you want to make your text more appealing, there are ways you can style text.